ChryssaNab/Handwriting-Recognition/Character Recognition/README.md

 ### [**Testing**](#) <a name="testing"></a>

 Execute the *main.py* script to initiate the end-to-end pipeline and set the `--data_path`, to the *image-data* test set.
-This process involves segmenting the test imaging scripts into individual characters, recognizing them, and transcribing them into a *.txt* format.
+This process involves segmenting the test imaging scripts into individual characters, recognizing them, and transcribing them into a text document.
 To facilitate this, a trained model named `model.h5`, located under the *./src/training/* directory, is loaded and utilized for predictions.

 ``` shell
  $ python3 src/main.py --data_path 'DATA_PATH'